MMohsin004/MuhammadMohsin_WRLDFlightProject_Unity/README.md

 3. Use an object pool to avoid instantiating and destroying 3D objects.

 Work on bonus objectives has not been started yet.
+ ### Design Pattern used
+ Singleton design pattern is used in this project.
+Only one instance of a class is present in the scene.
+Since this is just a prototype and only contains one scene there is no risk of a class being instantiated twice either.